Acne-Scan/ML/README.md

   - `layers` and `Model`: For constructing the model architecture.
   - `Rescaling`: For image normalization during preprocessing.
   - `ImageDataGenerator`: For augmenting and managing image datasets.
-  - `EfficientNetB1` and `InceptionV3`: Pre-trained models for transfer learning.
+  - `EfficientNetB0`: Pre-trained models for transfer learning.
 - **Callbacks**:
   - `ReduceLROnPlateau`: To dynamically adjust the learning rate during training.
 - **Metrics**: